 In May 2019, we forged ahead as being a lay-led church once again while we navigated the purchase and renovation of our first Forever Home building and looked inside our hearts to determine the next step for our congregation.

 The dreams of the original founding members of UCV were for a community of faith where God’s people would embrace all persons with love and dignity, learning to celebrate diversity as God’s very image.
 Since then, United Church of the Valley continues to be a leading voice in progressive Christianity, a witness to God’s inclusive love, a refuge for many beaten down by religion, and a place where matters of justice and peace are taken seriously.

 The members of United Church of the Valley invite you to grow with us as we work to establish a gathering place where our dreams of love, peace, hope,and justice for all God's children will become a reality.
-We are a small informal congregation, currently with 63 members and 35-54 people in weekly worship services.
+We are a small informal congregation and typically have about 40 people join us for Sunday worship.